 Omega-3 Fatty Acids: Here Are the Facts & Latest Research

-Most people know that the omega-3 fatty acids found in fish oil are good for their circulatory health.
-But many are unaware that these fatty acids are crucial for brain health.
-When it comes to the benefits of omega-3 supplementation with fish oil, it supports both a healthy heart and healthy mind.
+Many people know that the omega-3 fatty acids found in fish oil are good for their circulatory health.
+But many are unaware that these fatty acids are crucial for brain health too.
+When it comes to the benefits of omega-3 supplements, it supports both a healthy heart and healthy mind.

 With strong evidence supporting omega-3s positive effects on the brain, heart and whole body, taking fish oil should be an essential part of your daily supplement regimen.
 This is especially true if you’re experiencing brain fog or memory struggles.
 A recent study revealed that, when combined, omega-3 fatty acids, aerobic exercise, and cognitive stimulation can prevent mild cognitive impairment and the decline of gray matter in the brain.

 Whether you’re still in the research phase, or if you currently take supplements and want to find out if you’ve selected the right kind, here are some quick facts you need to know about fish oil:

 Omega-3 Fatty Acid Facts